 Causes of flooding along the Hawkesbury-Nepean River on the Camden floodplain

 The headwaters of the Nepean River floodplain at Camden is the Upper Nepean Catchment.
 This geographic area drains the Avon, Cataract, Cordeaux and Nepean Rivers, with dams on each waterway.

 The catchment of the Nepean River above the Warragamba River junction, below Warragamba Dam, is around 1800km2

-The wettest conditions are usually created by low pressure systems, called east coast lows, that form up off the South Coast of New South Wales.
-The low pressure systems moves onshore and the orographic effect of the Illawarra Escarpment can produce heavy rainfall events.
+The wettest conditions are usually created by low-pressure systems, called east coast lows, that form up off the South Coast of New South Wales.
+The low-pressure systems moving onshore and the Illawarra Escarpment’s orographic effect can produce heavy rainfall events.

 The 2016 Camden Local Flood Plan says:

 Many localities in the catchment have received in excess of 175mm in a 24 hr period.
 (Appendix, pp. A1-A3)